2nd Grade Resources

 Webpage: “Why Bats Matter,” on Bat Conservation Trust.
 Links to an article about bats as pollinators as well as bats as seed dispersers and reforesters, bats as indicators of biodiversity, and bats as pest controllers.

 Video: “Orchids: Masters of Deception” by MinuteEarth.
-Topic: orchid specializations for survival, including their tendency to trick insects into being unintentional pollinators (approx 4 minutes)
+Topic: orchid specializations for survival, including their tendency to trick insects into being unintentional pollinators (approximately 4 minutes)

 Article: “Less brilliant flowers still keep bees coming back,” on Science News for Students.
 Topic: bees seem to prefer flowers that aren’t too shiny, and flowers seem to have evolved to be less flashy as a result.